KungPaoChicken/android-runner/README.md

   executes once before the first run
 - before_run
   executes before every run
+- after_launch
+  executes after the target app/website is launched, but before profiling starts
 - interaction
   executes between the start and end of a run
 - after_run